Predicting oscillations in relay feedback systems, using fixed points of Poincar\'e maps, and Hopf bifurcations: A periodic orbit exists

 Because the plant is BRL-URF, the first exit time~$ \tau_+\left( \cdot \right) $ is continuous everywhere on the switching plane~$ {\mathcal{S}} $.
 Then by the Weierstrass theorem for continuous functions on closed and bounded sets, the function~$ \tau_+ \left( \,\cdot\, \right) $ attains its maximum over the following closed and bounded set:

 Therefore the maximum inter-switch time must be finite.

-Since the orbit can be traversed in finite time, and since it has a finite number of switches, and also because any two successive switches have a positive duration between them, it follows that this is a regular periodic orbit. \end{proof}
+Since the orbit is traversed in finite time, and since it has a finite number of switches, and also because any two successive switches have a positive duration between them, it follows that this is a regular periodic orbit. \end{proof}